Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Field-theoretical approach

 where we stress that $\varepsilon^{\mu}_{\XTM}$ are the eigenenergies arising from the temperature-dependent BSE.
 Thus, the propagator associated with the exciton operator has the standard bosonic form, in particular featuring poles at the exciton bound-state energies.
 In contrast, the propagator of the exciton field itself differs from the standard bosonic form by the $V^{-1}$ term of Eq.\ \eqref{eq: exciton propagator}, i.e.

 At first glance, the inverse interaction in the above propagator appears to be dominated by the pole located at the exciton energy.
 Therefore, one might argue that this former term may be neglected.
-However, as discussed in detail in Sec.\ S.V\ B of the SM \cite{supp}, removing this term from the correlation function is equivalent to assuming excitons to be exact bosons, which is the assumption we wanted to avoid.
-It turns out that, due to the presence of this additional inverse-potential term, the composite nature of the excitons is correctly taken into account by the field theory.
+However, as discussed in detail in Sec.\ S.V\ B of the Supplemental Material \cite{supp}, removing this term from the correlation function is equivalent to assuming excitons to be exact bosons, which is the assumption we wanted to avoid.
+It turns out that, because of the presence of this additional inverse-potential term, the composite nature of the excitons is correctly taken into account by the field theory.
 In the upcoming section, we will show this fact by considering the equal-time, two-exciton propagator.